SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-8whats-gone-wrong.markdown

-    I have not commented the code much so I’ll walk you through it.&nbsp; First off, like the Particle Manager I created a basic Drawable game component (“Create New Item” –\> XNA “Game Component” –\> change inherited type from Game Component to Drawable game component and copy Draw and Content functions in)
+    I have not commented the code much so I’ll walk you through it.
+First off, like the Particle Manager I created a basic Drawable game component (“Create New Item” –\> XNA “Game Component” –\> change inherited type from Game Component to Drawable game component and copy Draw and Content functions in)